emileclarkb/Kara/src/Core/Data/Docs/abilities.md

 naming given to them. `Kara` is an instance of Kara and currently is only capable of `Kara.speak()` and `Kara.listen()` within an Ability.
 Finally in the function we call `Kara.speak()` which obviously results in Kara's Text to Speech Abilities.
+When creating Abilities it is recommended to only store your commands within your main file and to import supporting code from a different python file.

 Although we've created a command Kara still doesn't know what to do with it, this is where we use `"commands"` within `config.json`.
 Let's create a basic command.